xephora/Threat-Remediation-Scripts/Threat-Track/Bloom_AdwareCampaign/readme.md

 ### Description

 Yes, this post is quite late!
-I did not see much information regarding this adware campaign and I decided to share my findings.
-My findings were specifically for Energy adware.
-However, if you notice, most instances of these iterations of adware behave similar in nature, the only difference ^really is the name of the adware and sometimes delivery mechanism (explained below).
+I did not see much information regarding this adware campaign so I decided to share my findings.
+My findings were specifically for adware 'Energy'.
+If you notice, these adware behave similar in nature, the only difference is the name of the adware and the delivery mechanism.

 ### First observed?